guhankesav/SICP-racket-basic/README.md

 # SICP-racket-basic
-Contains basic racket programs of SICP course
+Basic racket programs of SICP course

+The Racket language is a modern dialect of Lisp and a descendant of the Scheme.
+It is designed as a platform for programming language design and implementation.

 1. Factorial Recursive.rkt